Tanto: Everything You Need To Know About This Small Katana

 There's even a brand-new martial arts school that evolved around the Tanto.
 The practitioners of this art, Tantojutsu, would face off against one another to strike and defend themselves.
 The samurai were not the only ones who practised Tantojutsu.
 A long-bladed sword was illegal to own in feudal Japan.
 However, because of the Tanto's smaller blade, it was legal for citizens to hold them.

 As a result, many locals began training in Tantojutsu to become more skilled with the weapon.
 The Kaiken, a shorter variation of the Tanto, was the standard weapon of choice for these people.
-Although Tantojutsu's popularity has waned over the years, it is still taught at some dojos.
-It's a lighthearted approach to learning the basics of tanto combat.
+Although Tantojutsu's popularity has decreased over the years, it is still taught at some dojos.

 Famous Tanto in History